Wisconsin DNR proposes permit change for handling endangered species

 Wisconsin wildlife officials want to change the permitting process for handling endangered species.

-The Wisconsin Department of Natural Resources is proposing to issue a blanket permit for what’s known as “incidental taking” of endangered and threatened species as a result of surveys, removals and breeding required for “regulatory purposes.”
+The state DNR is proposing to issue a blanket permit for what’s known as “incidental taking” of endangered and threatened species as a result of surveys, removals and breeding required for “regulatory purposes.”

 The permit would authorize approved people to handle, possess, propagate, remove and relocate endangered or threatened species including bats, snakes, mussels, snails and plants.